Skapupel/todolist_django/README.md

 4. Create the database: `python manage.py migrate`
 5. Run the server: `python manage.py runserver`

-## Usage
-Once the server is running, you can access the API endpoints at `http://localhost:8000/`.
-The available endpoints are:

-* [POST] auth/login/ - Login a user and receive a token
-* [POST] auth/login/refresh/ - Refresh an authentication token
-* [POST] auth/register/ - Register a new user
-* [GET] auth/user/ - Get user info
-* [GET, POST] todos/ - Get and create todos for a user
-* [GET, PATCH, DELETE, PUT] todos/\<int:id\>/ - Get, update and delete a todo item for a user

 ## Documentation
 Once the server is running, you can access the API documentation at `http://localhost:8000/schema/swagger-ui/`